 Despite having one of the lowest recall rates, problems with Mercedes-Benz vehicles do occur, sometimes on a grand scale.
 That’s why you should contact our experienced consumer law attorneys.
 If your Mercedes-Benz has been in for numerous repairs, or off the road for a extended period of time while under the manufacturer’s warranty, we can help.

-Our legal team is knowledgeable in the applicable Lemon Laws in New Jersey and Pennsylvania and federal warranty law.
+Our legal team is knowledgeable in the applicable state lemon laws.
 We are keenly aware that buying or leasing a Mercedes-Benz is a significant financial investment.
 With so much at stake, it helps to have a dedicated consumer advocate on your side.
 Our attorneys have a well-deserved reputation for holding automakers like Daimler AG accountable and providing our clients with aggressive legal representation.
 Call our office today or complete the contact form on our website to set up a consultation.

 Don't see your car listed?